KnightMollo/w4121.github.io/proposals.md

 | Report         | 5/5 |   75% |

 #### Project Teams
-Teams should consist of 1-3 people.
+Teams should consist of 1-4 people (strongly recommend 2 or 3).
 In addition, if you have a project in mind, please indicate briefly (1--2 sentences) what you are thinking.
 We have included a list of possible projects at the end of this document although you are not required to choose from these.

 **Submission**